really165/assignment2/README.md

 * dumb implementation can get cut off after a set time

 # PROCESS
+* maze file is read in just like before
 * each time the current position is moved on a color,
 * all available moves should be collected and then validated
 * valid moves should be kept in consideration